-Check the Microchip web page (www.microchip.com) for the complete list of demonstration, development and evaluation kits.
+Check the Microchip web page and the latest Product Selector Guide for the complete list of demonstration and evaluation kits.

 23.0 ELECTRICAL CHARACTERISTICS

 This section provides an overview of dsPIC30F electrical characteristics.
 Additional information will be provided in future revisions of this document as it becomes available.